rakudo-p5/v5/STATUS.md

 </td></tr>
         <tr align=center><td align=left rowspan=2>run/switcha.v5</td><td>0</td><td>2</td><td>0</td><td>0</td><td>2</td></tr>
-        <tr><td colspan=5>use of uninitialized value of type Any in string context  in block  at t/spec/run/switcha.v5:12

-use of uninitialized value of type Any in string context  in sub is at lib/Test.pm:81
+        <tr><td colspan=5>use of uninitialized value of type Any in string context  in sub is at lib/Test.pm:81

 use of uninitialized value of type Any in string context  in sub is at lib/Test.pm:84